 Is it normal to not want to have a sit-down meal at a wedding?

 “Is it normal to not want to have a sit-down meal?
 And do a stand-up / hors d’oeuvre and food stations for the reception?”

 Absolutely!
 It is your wedding, and there are no “hard” rules!
 It will be so much fun!

-COMFORT.
-Even when your guests are not sitting down (literally), ensure that there are comfortable lounge areas that they can still hang and enjoy the night.
+Even when your guests are not sitting down (literally), ensure that there are comfortable lounge areas where they can still hang out and enjoy the night.
 You will still want them to sit down and lounge.

-Mix cocktail/high-top tables with bar stools with cushion, comfortable lounge seating with tables.
+Mix cocktail/high-top tables with bar stools with cushions, and comfortable lounge seating with tables.
 We would usually suggest adding a few regular tables if you expect some elderly guests, or even use it as a “grandparents” and “kids” table.

 Then go into the mains: pulled pork sliders, mini burgers, falafel balls, chicken and waffles, meatball skewers, mini pizza, mashed potato balls, sushi/poke bites, and the like.
 (See how these are all heavy hitters?
 No hungry stomachs in your cocktail wedding for sure!)

 Ensuring that you have extra bussers is essential.
 A passed appetizer has such a quick turnaround, meaning guests will be leaving empty plates and glasses on tables quite often.

 The last thing you want to see at your cocktail wedding is a pile of dishes on a table – that no one has picked up yet!

 Have signed up to help your guests navigate the space.
 It will be a little trickier to find the washroom since everyone is standing!
 Put up signs to help them know where to go.